The Drive to the hotel

 A friend of our’s spoke about this property called Tethy’s Ski Resort and the name immediately rang some bells.
 As I pulled up to a curb on the NH, I remembered that I had heard that name somewhere and decided to google it.
 I found that the resort was located in Narkanda and also got a few interesting tit bits on the region.

-The Tethys Sea or Neotethys was an ocean during the Mesozoic Era located between the ancient continents of Gondwanaland and Laurasia, before the opening of the Indian and Atlantic oceans during the Cretaceous Period.
+The Tethys Sea or Neotethys was an ocean during the Mesozoic Era.
+It was located between the ancient continents of Gondwanaland and Laurasia, before the opening of the Indian and Atlantic oceans during the Cretaceous Period.
 The remnants of the Tethys sea still exist today in the Black sea, Caspian Sea, Aral sea and the Mansarovar lake near Mount Kailash in Tibet.
 We are assuming the name of the resort is based on the Tethy’s Sea!

 Located at an altitude of around 10,000ft among the dense woodlands of pine forests, Narkanda is a much revered and sought after travel destination in Himachal Pradesh.
-Surrounded by cute little hamlets, apple orchards and dense forest cover; Narkanda is blessed with natural beauty.
+Surrounded by cute little hamlets, apple orchards, and dense forest cover; Narkanda is blessed with natural beauty.

 Tethy’s, an idyllic retreat commands a splendid view of the Hatu hill in the front and small villages under it along with a stream running close-by.
-It presents a view of the Himalayas on the east and picturesque views of low-lying villages adding a beauty to the place.
-It’s a good recreational hub for travelers relaxation in lap of nature or for those looking for adventure sports.
+It presents a view of the Himalayas to the east and picturesque views of low-lying villages adding a beauty to the place.
+It’s a good recreational hub for travelers relaxation in the lap of nature or for those looking for adventure sports.

-The group has tied up with Extreme Expeditions for conducting various adventure sports such as skiing in the nearby Hatu peak, camping, rope crossing etc. The activities are performed under the supervision of highly experienced trainers with proper safety harness.
-These guys also have fully modified 4×4 Isuzu vehicles which they specially use for this purpose.
+The group has tied up with Extreme Expeditions for conducting various adventure sports such as skiing in the nearby Hatu peak, camping, rope crossing etc. The activities are performed under the supervision of highly experienced trainers with the proper safety harness.
+These guys also have fully modified 4×4 Isuzu vehicles which they especially use for this purpose.

 We had a wonderful experience staying at the big room they arranged for us, with the view of the Himalayas from the balcony.
-After all, this will be a welcome change for travellers who usually get a view of the roads and traffic in run of the mill hotels.
-This was a perfect place to relax in the ridges around the Himalayas, take in fresh mountain air and incredible scenery.
+After all, this will be a welcome change for travelers who usually get a view of the roads and traffic in a run of the mill hotels.
+This was a perfect place to relax in the ridges around the Himalayas, take in the fresh mountain air and incredible scenery.